THE FANTASTICKS IS A HIT!

-Landmark Musical Theatre in association with the Shelton Theater proudly presents the longest running musical in history, The Fantasticks, at the mainstage Shelton Theater in San Francisco, opening May 12 and playing through June 23, 2018.
+Landmark Musical Theatre in association with the Shelton Theater proudly presents the longest running musical in history, The Fantasticks, at the mainstage Shelton Theater in San Francisco, now playing through June 23, 2018.

 This sweetly innocent yet "worldly-wise" musical romance based on Edmund Rostand's Les Romanesques (which was itself a gentle parody of Shakespeare's Romeo and Juliet), first opened at the Sullivan Street Playhouse in 1960 with Jerry Orbach (Chicago, 42nd Street and Law and Order) in the lead role of El Gallo, and stood the test of time, running 42 years in its first off-Broadway run, followed by another long off-Broadway run from 2006 through 2017.

 LANDMARK MUSICAL THEATRE'S CAST FOR THE FANTASTICKS